pytorch/rl/examples/rlhf/README.md

 ### Training the reward model

-Next you can train the reward model with
+Once you have completed supervised fine-tuning, copy the desired model checkpoint to `./out` or update the config to point `model.name_or_path` at the relevant checkpoint in the timestamped working directory created by Hydra.
+You can then train the reward model with

 ```sh
 python train_reward.py